hasanmoudud/geocompr/main.md

 <!-- `geostat_talk16.zip`. -->
 ]

-The R language was originally designed as an interface to and extension of other languages, especially C and FORTRAN, to enable access to statistical algorithms in a user-friendly and intuitive read-evaluate-print loop (REPL) [@chambers_extending_2016].
+R originated as an interface language.
+Its predecesor S provided access to statistical algorithms in other languages (particularly FORTRAN), but from an intuitive read-evaluate-print loop (REPL) [@chambers_extending_2016].
+R continues this tradition with interfaces to numerous languages, notably C++, as described in Chapter \@ref(intro).
-R was not originally intended to be a GIS.
+R was not designed as a GIS.
+However, its ability to interface with dedicated GISs gives it astonishing geospatial capabilities.
-This makes the breadth of R's geospatial capabilities astonishing to many who are unaware of its ability to replicate established GIS software for many operations on spatial data.
+R is well-known as  statistical programming language, but many people are unaware of its ability to replicate GIS workflows, with the additional benefits of a (relatively) consistent CLI.
-There are some domains where R can now outperform desktop GIS including spatial statistical modeling, online interactive visualization and the generation of animated or faceted maps.
+Furthermore R outperforms GISs in some areas of geocomputation, including interactive/animated map making (see Chapter \@ref(adv-map)) and spatial statistical modeling (see Chapter \@ref(spatial-cv)).

 Instead of implementing existing GIS algorithms in R, it makes sense to avoid 'reinventing the wheel' by taking advantage of R's ability to interface with other languages (especially C++, which is used for much low-level and high-performance GIS work).
 Using compiled code for new geoprocessing functionality (particularly with the help of the excellent **Rcpp** package) could form the basis of new R packages, building on the success of **sf** [@pebesma_simple_2018].